Insulated and Non-sparking tools - A prerequisite for steel industry

 In the guide for Electrical Safety it is stated in Section 3.2.4.iv that:

-- The tools & tackles like screw drivers, pliers, cleaning brushes, Hand lamps, torches etc. should be properly insulated
+- The tools & tackles like screwdrivers, pliers, cleaning brushes, Hand lamps, torches, etc., should be properly insulated

 Fire Safety (SG/16)

 The guideline for fire safety covers various fire prevention measures.
-Non-Sparking tools are indispensable in prevention of fires in many different areas within a steel plant.
+Non-Sparking tools are indispensable in the prevention of fires in many different areas within a steel plant.
 Below we enumerate where and why non-sparking tools are necessary

-In section 3.3.3 (Fire Prevention Measures at Cylinder Storage Area) it should be standard practice to use *only* non-sparking tools if any maintenance or operations need to be performed in this area
+In section 3.3.3 (Fire Prevention Measures at Cylinder Storage Area), it should be standard practice to use *only* non-sparking tools if any maintenance or operations need to be performed in this area

 Section 3.3.5 (Fire Prevention Measures for Diesel Storage Tank) states the following:

-- Standard Operating Procedure (SOP) for loading and unloading of oil and emergency preparedness should be in place.
+- A Standard Operating Procedure (SOP) for loading and unloading of oil and emergency preparedness should be in place.

 Any tools that are needed such as drum openers and bung wrenches should be non-sparking.
-If specialized tools such as hook wrenches are needed for couplings then the same should also be in non-sparking.
+If specialized tools such as hook wrenches are needed for couplings, then the same should also be in non-sparking.

-The above is also applicable for section 3.3.6 (Fire Prevention Measures for Propane Installation) during unloading operation of propane.
+The above is also applicable for section 3.3.6 (Fire Prevention Measures for Propane Installation) during the unloading operation of propane.